 Keeping Philadelphians safe while dining outside

-Regardless of which outdoor dining option businesses choose, they will have to follow existing social distancing and public safety measures, as outlined in guidance by the Department of Public Health for restaurants and the specific guidance for outdoor dining.
+Regardless of which outdoor dining option businesses choose, they must follow existing social distancing and public safety measures, as outlined in guidance by the Department of Public Health for restaurants and the specific guidance for outdoor dining.

 Safety precautions include:

 - Spacing tables, and the backs of all chairs (when seated), a minimum of six feet apart.

 - Maintaining pedestrian and traffic safety, including a clear path (six feet wide) of travel for pedestrian flow.

 - Maintaining easy access to public utilities, fire hydrants, building entrances, crosswalks, and transit stops.